/images/resources/tutorials/application/tutorials-apple.png

 Switch Action

-The overall actions involved are summarised in the below diagram, where the two main actions are shown in blue.
+The overall actions involved are summarized in the below diagram, where the two main actions are shown in blue.
 The load sequence and debug actions only exist for visualization and would be removed once development is complete.

 All Actions